 First, excessive hoarding is more likely to occur when the shock is anticipated, and the degree to which consumers recognize the shopping-cost increases in advance has a crucial impact on the severity of panic buying.
-Specifically, our simulations indicate that (i) the severity of panic buying has a non-monotonic inverse U-shaped relationship with the time lag between realization and recognition of the shock, and (ii) severe panic buying occurs when consumers recognize the increase about a few weeks before its occurrence.
+Specifically, our simulations indicate that (i) the severity of panic buying has a nonmonotonic inverse U-shaped relationship with the time lag between realization and recognition of the shock, and (ii) severe panic buying occurs when consumers recognize the increase about a few weeks before its occurrence.

-Second, in our welfare analysis, we distinguish the welfare cost that results from the market-congestion externality and the welfare cost that stems directly from the increased
+Second, in our welfare analysis, we distinguish the welfare cost that results from the market-congestion externality and the welfare cost that stems directly from the increased shopping costs.
+We find that, when severe panic buying occurs, the externaldata on the closure of primary and secondary schools, restrictions on gatherings, encouragement of remote work, limitations on public spaces, and the closure of retail and entertainment businesses.

-Dhaif, and Oyebode, 2022).